 After Your Delivery

-After you deliver, our maternity staff encourages family and close friends to visit.
+After you deliver, family and friends may visit.
 Our Hospital supports Open Visitation, however, proper rest for both you and your baby is important and for that reason, we may limit the number of visitors.
 We recommend that healthy siblings be the only children visiting.
-Individuals with colds or other illnesses are should not be visiting you during your stay.
+Individuals with colds or other illnesses should not be visiting you during your stay.

 Professional pictures of your baby will be taken, which you may choose to purchase if desire.